Follow Your Daughter Home

 "Follow Your Daughter Home" is a song written by Burton Cummings, Donnie McDougall, Garry Peterson, Bill Wallace, and Kurt Winter and performed by The Guess Who.
 It reached #20 in Canada and #61 on the Billboard Hot 100 in 1973.
 The song was also released in the United Kingdom as a single, but it did not chart.
 The song was featured on their 1973 album, Artificial Paradise.
 The song has a calypso-influenced melody.

-Lyrically, the song tells listeners to keep tabs on their daughters and to "keep her out of mischief".
-Controversially, the song asks "is she still a virgin" and -- in addition to advising the listener to follow her home and "ask a lot of questions 'bout the boy she's sleeping with" -- gives advice to "tie her up".

 The song was produced by Jack Richardson.